carina-fehr/osProject/README.md

 (Latest version) To run OShomeworkBash.sh (permanent changes):
 - IMPORTANT: read the note at the beginning of the file first!
 - then run it like usual with: ./OShomeworkBash.sh
-- has stat and added functions in it, runs OShomework.c
+- has stat and other added functions in it, runs OShomework.c
 - To check the log file for blocked connections: `cat /tmp/blocked.log` or `blocked2.log` for different address families
-- To test stat and other newly added functions hijack to block ls:
-- bash after running, then ls should not show any .txt files
+- To test stat and other newly added functions hijack for file hiding: bash after running, then ls should not show any .txt files in directory

 To run getchar with test_getchar: read instructions at the beginning of the getchar file